dfosco/tiny-canvas/README.md

-# StoryboardJS
+# Storyboard Canvas

-StoryboardJS is a simple playground to render React components on a canvas.
+Storyboard Canvas is a simple playground to render React components on a canvas.

 Use it as a simple development environment, designer documentation, or component showcase.